Tues – Fri 10:00 AM – 4:30 PM, Sat 11:00 AM – 3:00 PM

 History Mystery Experience: Who Stole the Canandaigua Treaty?

 Experience a new way to interact with artifacts and documents from the Ontario County Historical Society!
-Our History Mystery Kit contains replicas from the OCHS collection and uses those items to solve a mystery.
+The History Mystery Experience kit contains replicas from the OCHS collection and uses those items to solve a mystery.

-Suitable for preteens and older, this kit makes for a great team-building experience for youth and adults.
-If you enjoy solving puzzles and mysteries, you’ll enjoy our History Mystery Kit!
+Suitable for preteens and older, this kit makes for a great team-building experience.
+If you enjoy solving puzzles and mysteries, you’ll enjoy our History Mystery Experience!

 For Teachers: Encouraging critical thinking, reading comprehension, and historical awareness, these kits are a fun new spin on a classic staple of museum education.
 A comprehensive facilitator’s guide is available with suggested modifications and compatibility with NYS standards.

 Kits may be reserved for up to two weeks for off-site use with a $50 refundable deposit.
 Kits may be used independently on-site at no charge, or you can schedule a guided experience with an OCHS staff member for $25.
-Call for availability and information on staff facilitation.
+Off-site staff facilitation starts $50.
+Call for availability and more information.

 Private Tours and Presentations